How to Identify Which Algorithm to Use

 Learning to identify which algorithm to use

-Identification doesn't have to develop passively over years of problem-solving.
+This skill doesn't have to develop passively over years of problem solving.
 You can train it directly, the same way you train the algorithms themselves.

-The key insight from learning science is interleaving: mixing practice across different pattern types so you're forced to practice identification on every problem.
+The key insight from learning science is interleaving: mixing practice across different pattern types so you're forced to figure out which pattern applies on every problem.
 Blocked practice (solving 20 sliding window problems in a row) trains application.
-Interleaved practice (mixing sliding window, two pointers, DP, and graph problems) trains identification.
+Interleaved practice (mixing sliding window, two pointers, DP, and graph problems) trains the selection step.
 Studies on interleaved math and motor skill practice show the same result: worse performance during training, but significantly better transfer to novel problems.

 This is the gap most platforms don't address.
 LeetCode's default practice mode lets you filter by topic, which is blocked practice.
 You already know it's a sliding window problem before you read the description.
-The identification muscle never fires.
+You never have to decide which pattern to use.

-Codeintuition is the only platform that teaches identification as a separate phase.
+Codeintuition is the only platform that teaches this as a separate phase.
 Every pattern module includes a dedicated identification lesson before any problems begin.
 You don't learn what the variable sliding window is and then jump to problems.
-You first learn the recognition triggers that indicate when a variable sliding window applies, such as "contiguous range" + "dynamic constraint" + "optimize length or count."
+You first learn the cues that tell you when a variable sliding window applies, such as "contiguous range" + "dynamic constraint" + "optimize length or count."
 Then you practice applying the pattern to problems where you've already been trained to recognize it.

 The learning path sequences 75+ patterns this way across 16 courses.
-Premium covers the full path at $79.99/year, but even the free Arrays course gives you identification training across 8 patterns covering two pointers, simultaneous traversal, fixed sliding window, variable sliding window, interval merging, and maximum overlap.
+Premium covers the full path at $79.99/year, but even the free Arrays course teaches you to recognize 8 patterns covering two pointers, simultaneous traversal, fixed sliding window, variable sliding window, interval merging, and maximum overlap.
 After completing it, you'll recognize triggers on unfamiliar problems before reaching for the hints.

 Six months ago, you would've stared at Course Schedule and tried BFS, then DFS, then maybe DP, burning 25 minutes before arriving at topological sort by elimination.
 Now you read "directed dependencies" and "valid ordering" and the pattern is clear before you've finished the description.
-You didn't get smarter.
-You trained the one skill that every other platform assumed you'd figure out on your own.
+What changed was training the one skill that every other platform assumed you'd figure out on your own.